DETAILED ACTION

 The dependent claims encompass the same abstract ideas as well.
 For instance, claim 2 is directed towards evaluating a Hough transform, claim 3 is directed towards evaluating the two straight lines on a 2D scatter plot using an iterative procedure, claim 4 is directed towards a predetermined static slope parameter; claim 6 is directed towards observing the subject vehicle is an aircraft, and the first station is an airport or a terminal of the airport; claim 7 is directed towards modeling flight delay propagation; claim 8 is directed towards evaluating a Gumbel approximation; claim 9 is directed towards evaluating the scheduling action is observing the cost-optimal minimum turn time to evaluate a future impact on a predicted reliability level of the expected value; claim 12 is directed towards evaluating a Hough transform; claim 13 is directed towards evaluating two straight lines using an iterative procedure, including applying a predetermined static slope parameter and a dynamic intercept parameter; claim 14 is directed towards observing a predetermined static slope parameter; claim 16 is directed towards observing the subject vehicle is an aircraft, and the first station is an airport or a terminal; claim 17 is directed towards observing a scheduling action includes modeling propagation of a flight delay at the airport through a plurality of airports; claim 20 is directed towards a scheduling action; claim 21 is observing the cost-optimal minimum turn time includes modeling flight delay propagation through a plurality of airports; and claims 22, 23, and 24, are directed towards observing a location where travel begins and is a different location where travel ends.
 Thus, the dependent claims further limit the abstract concepts found in the independent claims.

 These judicial exceptions are not integrated into a practical application.
-Claims 1, 11, and 18 recite the additional elements of a scheduling system, a device, subject vehicle, a first station, second station, heatmap chart, first airport, second airport, a database, communicatively coupled to the processor, and a processor, and the additional elements are merely generic computer components, and uses a computer as a tool to perform generic computer functions.
+Claims 1, 11, and 18 recite the additional elements of a scheduling system, a device, subject vehicle, processing the historical data to determine the inflection point represented as a point of intersection, a first station, second station, heatmap chart, first airport, second airport, a database, communicatively coupled to the processor, and a processor, but the additional elements are merely generic computer components, and uses a computer as a tool to perform generic computer functions.
 The combination of these additional elements are no more than mere instructions to apply the exception using generic computer components (e.g., a processor) per Applicant’s Specification as shown below:

 “[0034] Referring briefly to FIG. lA, such a scheduling system 11 may include a flight historical database (DB) 13,memory (M) 15, and one or more processors (P) 17,6 e.g., application-specific integrated circuits, microprocessors, or processing cores.
 Although omitted from the Figures for illustrative simplicity, the scheduling system 11 may include other hardware and software elements, such as but not limited to input/output (I/O) devices, graphics boards, filters, and the like.
 Memory 15 for its part may include application suitable amounts of random access memory (RAM), read only memory (ROM), flash memory or other solid-state memory, etc. Together, these and other possible hardware components execute instructions embodying a method 50, an example of which is depicted in Fig. 3 and described below.
 To that end, the database 13 includes recorded flight historical data 13D, including a set of actual turn times of the aircraft 10 or other subject vehicle at the station 12.
 The flight historical database 13 and/or an external client database 130 also includes available turn times 130D of the aircraft 10 at the station 12, e.g., as predetermined turn times for a given aircraft 10, station 12, etc. The instructions for determining a cost-optimal minimum turn time of the aircraft 10 at the station 12 are recorded in memory 15.
 Execution of the instructions by the processor 17 causes the processor 17 to execute the present method 50, with the processor 17 ultimately outputting publication data 60 for consumption by a variety of end users, with the publication data 60 in some embodiments being displayable via a display screen 110 of the system 11 as described below with particular reference to Figs. 10-12.”